Our research

 We are focused on using high-resolution NMR spectroscopy as a tool to better comprehend the mechanisms of signal transmission in the brain and disease transmission through the stomach.
 In particular, we are interested in understanding how protein structure, protein motions and their biophysical properties impact and influence the biological function of these proteins.

-Our lab is currently investigating a chaperone protein and two families of signaling proteins:
+Our lab is currently investigating two chaperone proteins and two families of signaling proteins:

 complex